Spencer-Easton/gasIO/README.md

 -a       --addExt Add extension to the list of defaults: gs, html, js, css.
 You can add as many as you need.
 -p         --push Push the current directory to a script in Drive
 -g          --get Fetches a script and saves it locally
+-s   --syncHeader Resyncs .scriptInfo with the script project.
 -t  --clearTokens Deletes all stored OAuth tokens
 -h         --help This help information.